 How to Insert a Musical Score in a Blog or Webpage easily (Step by Step)

-Your a teacher, a musician, chorus master … and of course you want to share music with friends, with a class, or even with the whole world… That is why sharing music in a blog is important.
+You are a teacher, a musician, a chorus master … and of course, you want to share music with friends, a class, or even the whole world… That is why sharing music in a blog is essential.
 The best way to do it is to share a score.
-But it is not always easy to embed a score in a blog post or a website in general.
+However, it is not always easy to embed a score in a blog post or website.
 It might be a bit technical.

-To share and embed a score in a blog or website, there are two ways: you create your score on platforms like Noteflight.com or flat.io and extract the code.
-Your audience can download the score or even listen to it before at their own will.
+There are two ways to share and embed a score in a blog or website: create your score on platforms like Noteflight.com or flat.io and extract the code.
+Your audience can download the score or even listen to it at their own will.
 Alternatively, you can share a PDF file through your Blog with a plugin.

-A real interesting and quite new way of sharing a score is through the two main online platforms: Noteflight.com and Flat.io.
-Because not only can you share the score as sheet music and can be downloaded.
-But the score is shared as music as well: your audience can push a play button and hear the score with a cursor that gives the indication of what is currently played.
-That is an incredible feat, and everything embedded in a browser without the need for additional software or plugin.
+A really exciting and relatively new way of sharing a score is through the two leading online platforms: Noteflight.com and Flat.io.
+Not only can you share the score as sheet music, but it can be downloaded.
+But the score is also shared as music: your audience can push a play button and hear the score with a cursor that indicates what is currently being played.
+That is an incredible feat, and everything is embedded in a browser without the need for additional software or plugins.
 On all platforms.
 On Macs, PCs on Windows, or Linux.
 On mobile, whether Android or iOS.
-So this is really the 2.0 way of sharing a score.
+So, this is really the 2.0 way of sharing a score.

 When your score is perfect and ready to be shared, click on the top-right icon labeled “score details” to trigger the right panel, and then, at the bottom, the bright red “share score” icon.